juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

   }
 {% endhighlight %}

-the state we get the following result
+..we get the following result

 `{currentlyLoading: false, customerList: Array(0)}`

-So if we log out the initial state we will get back an object with two properties on it.
+An object with two properties on it.
 But why is that?
-Shouldn't it be an object (the one from the `forRoot`) with a property on it called `applicationState`?
+Shouldn't it be an object (like the one from the `forRoot(..)`) with a property on it called `applicationState`?

 Well, the `select` method in the code sample above is literally selecting the property "applicationState" and giving us back the result which is itself an object with two properties `currentlyLoading` and `customerList` on it.

-Our state however still is an object like this
+Our state however is still an object like this

 ```
 {